zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\thinspace db.
 $$

+TEST: What happens to the integral from Sqrt[1-b^2] to 1?
+Does it vanish when integrated over b?

 We can establish the connection with the Rayleigh-Gans-Born approximation by expanding \\(\exp(i (\rho/2) \sqrt{1 - c^2})\\) in a power series:

 $$ \tag{23.16}